Acadia in Winter: Reasons to Visit, Things to Do, & Tips

 One of the main reasons to visit Acadia in winter is that the popular US national park becomes far less crowded and bearable.

-Granted, the temperatures are not pleasant for those that shun winter weather, but if you dress appropriately, you will feel comfortable and have the advantage of feeling like you have the park all to yourself!
+Granted, the temperatures are not pleasant for those who shun winter weather, but if you dress appropriately, you will feel comfortable and have the advantage of feeling like you have the park all to yourself!

 Bar Harbor in winter